TheChicken14/URL-Shortie/README.md

 ### Configuration

 Rename `config.example.js` to `config.js`.
 Then paste your MongoDB URI into the `mongouri` value.
 Make sure it ends with the database name.

+## Updating

+If you're on macOS or Linux, updating is really easy.
+Just run the `install.sh` script and it'll pull the new code and rebuild the UI.

 ## Usage